Abraham Abia

 Abraham Abia is a dynamic leader and cultural advocate at the intersection of business and the arts.

-As CEO of The Clarence Group - a multinational conglomerate spanning legal, management consulting, accounting & tax, energy, healthcare, financial services, and the arts - he has built a dynamic platform that fosters cross-industry excellence.
+As the CEO of a multinational conglomerate spanning legal, management consulting, accounting & tax, energy, healthcare, financial services, and the arts - he has built a dynamic platform that fosters cross-industry excellence.

-Through The African Art Hub, Abraham has spearheaded collaborations with key stakeholders in the art world, championing artists whose work challenges narratives and redefines African visual identity.
+Through The African Art Hub, Abraham has oversees collaborations with key stakeholders in the art world, championing artists whose work challenges narratives and redefines African visual identity.

 Under his leadership, TAAH has successfully placed African artists in major collections, orchestrated exhibitions across Europe and North America, and facilitated cross-cultural exchanges that bridge African artistic heritage with the global art market.